psevestre/openid-fapi/Financial_API_WD_002.md

 ### 8.5 TLS considerations
 As confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS).

-Section 7.1 of Financial-grade API - Part 1: Baseline Security Profile shall apply, with the following additional requirements:
+Section 7.1 of Financial-grade API Security Profile 1.0 - Part 1: Baseline shall apply, with the following additional requirements:

 1. For TLS versions below 1.3, only the following 4 cipher suites shall be permitted:
     * `TLS_DHE_RSA_WITH_AES_128_GCM_SHA256`